 “Reviewing the evidence base for ‘total communication’ therapies for people with aphasia.”
 This is the title of my research, under the direction of Dr Julie Morris and Dr Janet Webster of the Education, Communication & Language Sciences of the Newcastle University, United Kingdom.

 I am Joyce Chee Chzi Ching, a blessed and proud Sunway College A-Level graduate of July 2014 intake.
 I was among the 11 medical students in Stage 2 of the Newcastle University, branch campus Malaysia, selected to receive the Research Scholarship 2018 Award which comprises of a maintenance grant of £1200 and a £300 flight allowance to the United Kingdom.
 The scholarship was awarded based on our academic achievements and the potential of the research project.
-I have successfully attained 93% in my written academic results, ranking 1st, subsequently achieving merit in my academics.

 This Research Scholarship Award is truly a blessing and a door to many eye-opening experiences for me.
 When I first arrived in the UK, I was very excited to start off with my research.
 In the first week, there were an extensive amount of referencing and researching.
 I read a numerous count of articles and journals.
 Researching the field of communication therapy is not exactly related to the course of my studies in university which is medicine, although it applies but not entirely.
 It was a whole new challenging but yet interesting experience!
 The challenge became more intensified as I learned various technical terms and had a difficult time understanding them thoroughly.
 After much hard work and continuous cycles of self-study online and at library, I eventually grasped the gist of the study.
 Throughout the process, I have learned to become more independent and resourceful in problem solving and overcoming situations.
 The satisfaction is priceless and unforgettable.